xnuinside/airflow_in_docker_compose/README.md

 And env file with config setting for Airflow (used in docker-compose-with-celery-executor.yml):
 **[.env](.env)**

-*UPGRADE UPPER 1.10.5 be AWARE:*
-You need to define 'default_pool' for task instances and set slots to it.
-About 1000, for example.
-This was not needed previous and default_poll was exist.
-But now you need to create it manually.
-So just go to UI, Admin -> Pools (http://localhost:8080/admin/pool/) and press *Create*.
-Create pool with name 'default_pool' and slots, for example 100 or 1000.

 Source files for article with description on Medium.

 **Apache Airflow with LocalExecutor:**
     <https://medium.com/@xnuinside/quick-guide-how-to-run-apache-airflow-cluster-in-docker-compose-615eb8abd67a>